erikbengtssonchalmers/cIntelligence_22/lab2/README.md

 - Pick the individual with the highest fitness as the solution.

-The alogorithm is not performing well at all at the moment and I will probably not have the time to improve
+The algorithm is not performing well at all at the moment and I will probably not have the time to improve the current solution.
+However, by experimenting with the variables it would probably be

-Some discussions about solutions and tweak of variables has been made with
+Some discussions about possible approaches and solutions and tweak of variables has been made with

 - Karl Wennerström
 - Angelica Ferlin